By Bob Difley

 • Boondock with friends or with club members.
 Many solo RVers belong to solos clubs (such as Loners On Wheels) and often camp together.

-• Don’t leave stuff lying around outside your rig when you leave.
+• Don’t leave stuff laying around outside your rig when you leave.
 Camp chair, table, rug — OK.
 Portable generator — put in a locked compartment, or make sure you chain it up with a heavy-duty chain — not one a simple bolt cutter could cut through.

 • Close your blinds and drapes so the curious can’t see what you have inside.